Flowductive/shiny-swift-ui/README.md

 ## What is ShinySwiftUI?

-ShinySwiftUI aims to turn messy Swift + SwiftUI code into cleaner, more Swift-y code.
+ShinySwiftUI aims to turn messy Swift + SwiftUI code into cleaner, Swift-ier code.
 It also aims to provide a library of useful modifiers, components, and extensions to create consistent, good-looking apps.

 ```swift
 // 😴 Before